okalachev/flix/README.md

 ### Notes

 * Power ESP32 Mini with Li-Po battery using VCC (+) and GND (-) pins.
-* Connect the GY-91 board to the ESP32 Mini using VSPI , power it using 3.3V and GND pins:
+* Connect the GY-91 board to the ESP32 Mini using VSPI, power it using 3.3V and GND pins:

   |GY-91 pin|ESP32 pin|
   |-|-|